Azure/azure-sdk/docs/android/implementation.md

 Client libraries may support providing credential data via a connection string __ONLY IF__ the service provides a connection string to users via the portal or other tooling.
 Connection strings are generally good for getting started as they are easily integrated into an application by copy/paste from the portal.
 However, connection strings are considered a lesser form of authentication because the credentials cannot be rotated within a running process.

 {% include requirement/MUSTNOT id="android-auth-connection-strings" %} support constructing a service client with a connection string unless such connection string is available within tooling (for copy/paste operations).
+When supporting connection strings, the documentation must include a warning that building credentials such as connection strings into a consumer-facing application is inherently insecure.

 ## Native code

 Native code plugins cause compatibility issues and require additional scrutiny.
 Certain languages compile to a machine-native format (for example, C or C++), whereas most modern languages opt to compile to an intermediary format to aid in cross-platform support.

-{% include requirement/MUSTNOT id="android-no-native-code" %} write platform-specific / native code.
+{% include requirement/SHOULDNOT id="android-no-native-code" %} write platform-specific / native code.
+If you feel like you need to include native binaries in your library, contact the [Azure SDK mobile team](mailto:azuresdkmobileteam@microsoft.com) for advice.

+{% include requirement/MUST id="android-native-code-arch" %} include binaries for all common Android architectures if your library includes platform-specific / native code.

 ## Error handling